The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs

 \subsection{Top Third Parties and Entities}

-Having the traffic of each \FBCLID value for the two lists (2.3K and 990), we merge every third party encountered from each list, excluding every subdomain of the websites visited (\eg metrics.shoes.com is excluded as a first-party subdomain of shoes.com), ending with a total of 1,398 third-party domains.
-Focusing on their Top Level Domain (TLD) using the tld Library~\cite{python-tld}, we find 755 unique TLDs.
-Figure~\ref{fig:top-third-parties-entities} (left) shows the top 10 third-parties informed with \FBCLIDs, ranked based on the portion of websites emitting these IDs from each list.
-As no surprise, \texttt{doubleclick.net} and other top trackers are informed of a user's \FB activity from many websites.
+Having the traffic of each \FBCLID value for the two lists (\TrancoFBP and \SampledFBP), we merge every third party encountered from each list, excluding every subdomain of the websites visited (\eg metrics.shoes.com is excluded as a first-party subdomain of shoes.com), ending with 1398 third-party domains.
+Focusing on their Top Level Domain (TLD) using the tld Library~\cite{python-tld}, we find 755 unique TLDs, many of which are typical such as doubleclick.net (Appendix~\ref{sec:appendix-FBCLIDsharing-third-party-distribution}, Fig.~\ref{fig:top-third-parties} plots the top 10 third parties receiving \FBCLID).

-Next, we categorize these TLDs to third-party entities.
-We use the \texttt{Disconnect.me} list of entities and services~\cite{disconnect-me} to match these domains with entities.
-We successfully matched 210 out of 755 (27.8\%) third-party domains to various services of those entities.
-Figure~\ref{fig:top-third-parties-entities} (right) shows the top 10 third-party entities informed with \FBCLIDs for the two lists.
-Again, Google is the top entity with more than 61\% of websites reporting to its services the \FBCLIDs of users.
+Next, we use the \texttt{Disconnect.me} list ~\cite{disconnect-me} to match these domains with third-party entities.
+We match 210 out of 755 (27.8\%) third-party domains to various services of those entities, and Figure~\ref{fig:top-third-parties-entities} shows the top 10 of them.
+Google is the top, with more than 61\% of websites reporting to its services user \FBCLIDs.
 Interestingly, Microsoft can be considered second, since it also owns LinkedIn, with Twitter and ComScore following.
-Finally, the breakdown of third parties and their entities is very similar between the two lists of ranked websites (top 10K vs. 10K-1M).
+Finally, the breakdown of third parties and their entities is very similar between the two sets of websites (\TrancoFBP vs \SampledFBP).
 This means that such trackers and other Web entities well embedded across all ranks of websites get informed of \FB IDs and thus \FB user activity.